dusking/solen/README.md

 **Note: This is experimental software for a young ecosystem.
 Use at your own risk.
 The author is not responsible for misuse of the software or for the user failing to test specific commands on devnet before using on production.**

+See also: [the Solana tool suite](https://docs.solana.com/cli/install-solana-cli-tools), the official solana cli.

 ## Installation ##